olywoolsey/Notes/Networks/Link Layer.md

 **Half-duplex and full-duplex**
 - Half-duplex means nodes at both ends of a link can transmit, but not at same time
+- Full-duplex means both nodes can transfer data simultaneously as they use different channels
 ## Multiple Access Protocols
 ### Single, shared access channel.
 - Two or more simultaneous transmissions may interfere
 - Collision if node receives two or more signals at once
 $\therefore$ need a multiple access protocol:
 	- Distributed algorithm that determines how nodes share the channel
-		- e.g. when a node transmitts
+		- e.g. when a node transmits
 	- Coordination needed for better channel sharing and communication

 ### Types of Multiple Access Protocols